axoflow/axosyslog-core-docs/content/docs/chapter-encrypted-transport-tls/tlsoptions/_index.md

 ### Example: Using pkcs12-file()

 In the following example, the first command creates a single `PKCS #12` file from the private key, X.509 certificate, and CA certificate files.
-Then, the second half of the example uses the same `PKCS #12` file in the `syslog-ng` configuration.
+Then, the second half of the example uses the same `PKCS #12` file in the AxoSyslog configuration.

 ```bash
 openssl pkcs12 -export -inkey server.key -in server.crt -certfile ca.crt -out server.p12